truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

     * whatCallbackMethod (Function) To be called when the duplication is finished.
 Will be called with Duplicate Webble pointer as parameter.
         * OPTIONAL
 * **Returns:**
-    * (Boolean) True or False wheather the attempt to duplicate succeeds or not
+    * (Boolean) True or False whether the attempt to duplicate succeeds or not

 ```JavaScript
 // Creates a duplicate of self 100 pixels to the right (does not call any callback function)
 $scope.duplicate({x: 100, y: 0});
 ```
 ###_getChildContainer_ ![Method][meth]
-The childcontainer is a jquery element object pointing at the place in the webble where children should be DOM pasted.
+The child container is a jquery element object pointing at the place in the webble where children should be DOM pasted.
 Default value usually works fine, but for Webbles using clipping this might be useful to change.

 ####getChildContainer()